tangentially/gryphon-scan/README.md

 ### Installing Python 2.7.16 (latest 2.7) for Gryphon Scan
 This notes can be incomplete.
 This is my experience for my environment (Win 8.1) Yes, there is bundler scripts in Horus but there is a lot of broken download links and old software versions.
-I plan to switch to new OpenCV to use markers to enchance calibration
+I plan to switch to new OpenCV with contrib package (4.1.0 at the moment)

 1. Get and install latest Python 2.7
 https://www.python.org/downloads/release/python-2716/